Ahmedabad

 The Civil Services Examination offers the widest range of the job in our country and is conducted by the Union Public Service Commission (UPSC).
 Some of the top services offered by this examination are: IAS (Indian Administrative Service), IPS (Indian Police Service), IFS (Indian Foreign Service), IRS (Indian Revenue Service) etc. There are, in all, about twenty-four services offered through this single examination.

-– A list of all these services is available under section II, ‘Services and posts to be filed through Civil Services Examination.’
+A list of all these services is available under section II, ‘Services and posts to be filed through Civil Services Examination.’

 Considering the importance and the nature of the jobs, UPSC takes utmost care in selecting the right people.
-A three-level examination is conducted every once a year to achieve this purpose.
-The candidates are put through three kinds of testing to ensure that the persons selected have:
+A three-level examination is conducted once every year to achieve this purpose.

 At the preliminary examination stage, there will be two objective type question papers (multiple choice questions with four alternatives for the answer to every question) common for all the candidates.
 Both these papers will have equal weight age and carry a total of 400 marks.